arbor-sim/arbor/doc/cpp_distributed_context.rst

     .. cpp:function:: std::vector<std::string> gather(std::string value, int root) const

-        Special overload for gathering a string provided by each domain into a vector of strings on domain :cpp:var:`root`.
+        Overload for gathering a string from each domain into a vector of strings on domain :cpp:any:`root`.

     .. cpp:function:: T min(T value) const